jasongoodwin/turboencabulator-3000/README.md

 ## Performance Analysis

 ### Performance Summary:
-It takes about 1s per meg of csv on a 2020 macbook pro (intel.)
+It takes about 1s per meg of csv w/ 1 transaction per client on a 2020 macbook pro (intel.)
 Not excellent but good enough.
-It takes about 2MB per 1MB of input file due to storing transaction history.
+Memory utilizes a bit more w/ 3mb per 1mb of input apx solely for the transaction history.

-### Performance Analysis:
+There is likely some optimization possible here.

 No cloning is used - ownership is given of all data as it's moved.
-(It's possible there are some copies on primitives tho.)
+(It's possible there are some copies on primitives tho eg in map keys.)
 In testing, the application can utilize ~1.5 CPUs w/ the bottleneck being the consumer side.
 Sharding would yield better speed.
 It uses a bounded mpsc channel to ensure backpressure so that memory utilization stays reasonable when provided large files.